communitiesuk/funding-service-requests-for-comments/adr/2025-04-25-app-runner.md

 We have added an ECS cluster and associated script purely to run ad-hoc tasks such as database migrations.

-We should continue to monitor if AppRunner continues to meet our needs for the main application container.
+We should continue to monitor if AppRunner meets our needs for the main application container.

 ## What alternatives are we discarding?